 CO2 EOR in the Permian Basin

 In the Permian Basin of West Texas and Southeast New Mexico, nearly three-quarters of Occidental's EOR business unit oil production is from fields that actively employ CO2 flood technology (CO2 EOR).
-Occidental injects 2 billion cubic feet a day of CO2 in the Permian, more than half a trillion cubic feet per year, which makes Occidental the largest CO2 injector in the Permian and one of the leaders globally.
+Occidental injects 2.6 billion cubic feet a day of CO2 in the Permian, more than 950 billion cubic feet per year, which makes Occidental the largest CO2 injector in the Permian and one of the leaders globally.

 In carbon dioxide flooding, injected CO2 releases trapped oil from porous rocks in the reservoir and causes it to flow more easily to the wellhead.